AlekLima/turma.dev/README.md

 ### Code Formatting

-- There is an .editorconfig file to set what is expected as code formatting
+- There is an .editorconfig file to set what is expected as code formatting standards
+- Prettier was installed here so you can use the scripts `npm run lint:check` and `npm run lint:fix` to solve formatting issues
+- You can also use `npm run eslint` also

 ### Instalation